portittech/pay-with-toonie-doc/README.md

 In order to communicate with the API, it is necessary to perform first:

-Go to [Toonie Developer Portal](WE NEED SOME URL HERE) and generate your token, after that the next step is login to the API.:
+Go to [Toonie Developer Portal](WE NEED SOME URL HERE) and generate your token, after that the next step is login to the API:

 ![Pay With Toonie](imgs/toonie-pay-login.png)